dakadkart/xyz-documentation/docs/cli/topics/cli.md

 In this section we give you a quick overview of the most commonly used commands to interact with XYZ Spaces from the HERE CLI.

+> #### Warning
-!!! warning "Configuration is required for HERE CLI to work"
+> Configuration is required for HERE CLI to work.

-    If you have skipped the previous section now is the time to go back and make sure HERE CLI is properly configured with your developer identity.
-In case you are not sure, you can run `here configure verify` to check if your credentials are valid.
+> If you have skipped the previous section now is the time to go back and verify that
+> HERE CLI is properly configured with your developer identity.
+In case you are not
+> certain, you can run `here configure verify` to check if your credentials are valid.

 ## Supported Commands

 HERE CLI is built to be modular and extensible, so it is entirely possible that when you